 Though Sherman doesn’t seem to have ordered it himself, and even slept through it, his drunken soldiers reduced South Carolina’s state’s capital of Columbia to ashes, burning 84 square blocks.
 Sherman’s army wanted to burn the church where South Carolina voted to secede in 1860 but locals pointed them toward a different Methodist church, which they burned while leaving the intended target, First Baptist Church, standing.
 Since Charleston could be invaded from the sea, which it was that December, with Union ships taking Fort Sumter and Confederates moving John C. Calhoun’s coffin to avoid Union troops raiding his grave, Sherman’s army veered toward North Carolina, where the war wound down before he could link up with Grant in Virginia.
 In January, Union troops took Fort Fisher, near Wilmington, the last remaining Confederate port.
 Sherman went easy on North Carolina because they’d only narrowly decided to secede, but he exacted revenge on South Carolina because, “Here is where treason began, and here is where it will end.”

 Sherman was successful, losing only 600 of his 60k troops, but left a trail of destruction along a fairly narrow path.
 I say narrow because the legend of his campaign grew in subsequent years so that you’d think his army marched along a 500-mile wide band rather than 50-100, killing everyone in sight.
+Sherman’s army revered him, calling him “Uncle Billy,” and he helped end the war by executing a daring campaign, preferring to destroy property rather than men as best he could.
 They say the victor writes the history but, in this case, Sherman played a bigger part in Confederate lore than Union.
 Even a century-and-a-half later, the name Sherman isn’t likely to pop up on any of the annual most-commonly-given-names-for-newborns lists, at least not in the Southeast.
 Sherman in Georgia, Sheridan in the Shenandoah Valley, and Grant around Vicksburg are why resentful Southerners referred to the “War of Northern Aggression” with some accuracy.
-(The “War Between the States” moniker popular among some post-war Southerners probably wouldn’t have made sense in 1860 because it conceded that it was a civil conflict when Confederates saw themselves as founding a new nation.)
-Still, Sherman’s army revered him, calling him “Uncle Billy,” and he helped end the war by executing a daring campaign, preferring to destroy property rather than men as best he could.
+The “War Between the States” moniker popular among some post-war Southerners probably wouldn’t have made sense during the war because it conceded that it was a civil conflict whereas contemporary Confederates saw themselves as founding a new nation and fighting the “War for Southern Independence.”
+(Names of the Civil War)

 Grant Holds The Hide Legs